voodooattack/nexusjs/README.md

 Nexus.js is a multi-threaded JavaScript run-time built on top of JavaScriptCore (Webkit) with a focus on high performance and dynamic scaling above all else.

-Nexus.js uses an asynchronous non-blocking I/O model, and a thread-pool scheduler to make the most of modern hardware concurrency.
+Nexus.js uses an asynchronous, non-blocking I/O model, and a thread-pool scheduler to make the most of modern hardware concurrency.

-Nexus.js is Promise-based and embraces ES6 in full; as a result, it is not compatible with Node.js APIs.
+Nexus.js is Promise-based and embraces ES6 in full; and as a result, it is not compatible with Node.js APIs.

 ## Building